EngleLab/englelab/README.md

 ## Non-R Users

-Alternatively, we created a point-and-click GUI to process and score data files from the tasks.
+For non-R users, we created a point-and-click GUI to process and score data files from the tasks.

 #### <a href = "https://englelab.shinyapps.io/taskscoring/" target = "_blank"><b>Web App for EngleLab Data Processing and Scoring</b></a>